 HOW DO I MAKE SLIME IN MY CLASSROOM?

 Making slime in the classroom is an awesome experience for kids because it not only contains the much needed sensory break experience but it’s also a great science lesson.
-There’s tons to learn about slime which you can read here in our science behind the slime information.
+There are tons to learn about slime which you can read here in our science behind the slime information.

 However, I have tons of questions about how to go about making slime in the classroom with 20+ kids.
 I plan to devote a whole series to to this topic but for now here are some quick ideas.
 Always taking into consideration the age of the kids making slime is the first step!